 Try to use this as a time to relax, and if possible, using oils or body moisturiser can help when massaging your legs.
 Listening to calming music is a great way to help you relax and focus on improving your rubdown and blood flow.

 Your diet can also play a role in treating varicose veins.
 Foods that are rich in potassium such as almonds, cooked spinach, apricots, and others can lower your body’s water retention.
-While increasing your potassium, you also need to lower your intake of foods that are high in sodium or salt as they will make your body retain water (which is not what you want).
+Lower sodium intake to reduce water retention while increasing potassium.

 Also, a big reason and motivation to improve your diet is that individuals who are overweight have a higher probability of suffering varicose veins.